chit-uob/uob-sn-2023-peq2/README.md

 ## Question 1
 ### a)
-Modern ciphers works on block of plain text instead of single symbols.
+Modern ciphers normally work on blocks of plain text instead of single symbols.
 A block cipher mode is a way to encrypt a sequence of blocks.
 The most simple way is to encrypt all blocks the same way, but then same blocks within the sequence will be encrypted into the same thing, making it easy to guess the content.
-Another block cipher mode is CBC, which using an initiation vector, and XOR the previous block with the current block before encrypting it.
+Another block cipher mode is CBC, which uses an initiation vector, and performs an XOR on the previous block with the current block before encrypting it.
 This way, even if the same block is encrypted, it will be encrypted into different things.
+Block cipher modes vary in security and complexity, and have a variety of different applications.

 ### b)
 Yes, it is possible.
 Bob sends the same shared key to the broker using the broker's public key, as both the shared key and broker's public key doesn't change, the ciphertext is always the same.
 The second message is encrypted using the broker's public key, which is available for everyone.

-Therefore, if an attacker manages to encrypted messages, they can first send the ciphertext to the broker, when the broker decrypts it, the broker will see that it is Bob's shared key, then the attack can encrypt an instruction using the broker's public key and send it to the broker, and the broker will decrypt it and think that it is from Bob as the first message supposedly authenticated Bob.
+Therefore, if an attacker manages to intercept the messages, they can replay that first message, when the broker decrypts it, the broker will see that it is Bob's shared key.
+Then the attacker can encrypt an instruction using the broker's public key and send it to the broker, and the broker will accept it as the replayed encrypted key is valid.

 ### c)
 Yes, it is possible to change the message can construct a matching signature.
 As AES counter mode is susceptible to known plain text attack, where if the attacker knows the plain text and the cipher text, they can modify the ciphertext to decrypt into something different.
 Also, El-Gamal is malleable, if you know the ciphertext for a given plaintext, you can construct a valid ciphertext for any other plaintext as well.